Skip to main content

 }

-The next step is to create a Java Fuzz Test template.
-To make fuzz testing as easy as unit testing, you should place the
+The next step is to create a Java fuzz test template.
+To make fuzz testing as easy as unit testing, you should place the fuzz test in a test directory, exactly as you would a standard unit test.

-Run the following command to create a file MyFuzzTest.java
+Run the following command to create a file MyFuzzTest.java with a fuzz test stub:

 cifuzz create java -o src/test/java/com/example/MyFuzzTest.java

-Before you write the Fuzz Test, take a look at the target method that you want to fuzz in src/main/java/com/example/ExploreMe.java
+Before you write the fuzz test, take a look at the target method that you want to fuzz in src/main/java/com/example/ExploreMe.java:

 public static void exploreMe(int a, int b, String c) {